 Durham, N.C.
 27710

-I am a second year graduate student from the Cell and Molecular Biology program.
-After my undergraduate work at the University of Maryland, I spent a year as a post-baccalaureate fellow at the National Cancer Institute.
-I am currently a rotation student in the Heitman lab.
+I am a fourth year graduate student from the University Program in Genetic and Genomics.
+I entered Duke through the CMB program in 2010 through the Cell and Molecular Biology program.
+After my undergraduate work at the University of Maryland, I spent a year as a post-baccalaureate fellow at the National Cancer Institute in Bethesda.

 [Back to Graduate Student Directory]